 Japan's first contact with the West was in 1543, when Portuguese traders landed on a Japanese island and began trading.
 Dutch, English, and Spanish soon followed suit.
 During the Tokugawa period, Japan thrived.
 The economy of Japan developed, and currency and credit systems were put into use.
 Many Japanese were influenced by Europe during this time.
 Christianity, however, came to be perceived as a threat by both the leaders and the people.

 Consequently, the Tokugawa shoganate started to restrict trade and travel of Europeans into Japan, effectively isolating the nation.
 The isolationist policies led to Japan remaining cut off from the West till the United States convinced the shogun to reopen trade in 1854.
 A period of imperialism began in Japan in 1868, with takeovers in Taiwan and Korea.
 Japan went to war first with China, from 1894 to 1895, and then Russia, from 1904 to 1905.
 A second war between China and Japan broke out in 1937.
 Monarchy lasted in Japan till around 1945, when Japan was defeated in World War II.
 Post world war, Japan floursished economically primarily due to the industrious and resilient nature of the Japanese people.

-The Tokyo Stock Exchange, Tosho is the third largest stock exchange of the world and recorded a market capitalization of US $3.8 trillion by the close of 2010.
+The Tokyo Stock Exchange, Tosho is the fourth largest stock exchange in the world and recorded a market capitalization of US$4.09 trillion as of April 2015.
 It then comes as no surprise that a number of Japanese companies have a significant global presence.
-Nikon, Nissan, Sony, Toyota, Mitsubishi, Hitachi, Honda, and Canon are now easily recognizable names across the world.
+Companies such as Nikon, Nissan, Sony, Toyota, Mitsubishi, Hitachi, Honda, and Canon are well known across the world.
 The flourishing Japanese economy is the fourth largest in the world.
-The periodic setbacks caused by natural disasters are overcome by the industry of the people.
 Computers and electronic goods, and cars are among the country's major exports and food grains and oil feature high among the imports.
-The GDP of the country was at about US $5.5 trillion as of end 2010.
-Though affected by the Tsunami and Earthquake of 2011, the Japanese economy is well on its way to recovery.
+According to the 2016 estimate, GDP of the country was around $4.932 trillion.

 Travel and Tourism